 Just Do It!

 If you’re ready by those standards, I recommend dosing twice per day during a taper.
 Dosing twice, rather than once, will be helpful when you get to blood levels that dip below the ‘ceiling effect’ during a 24-hour day.
+It is important to dose consistently, especially when you get below 2 mg/day.

 So you’re taking 8 mg in the AM, and 8 mg in the PM.
 They don’t have to be 12 hours apart; many people choose around 7 AM and then around dinnertime.